• Skip to main content

 • Evidence of financial support during your stay.

 • Proof of ties to your home country.
-This can include evidence such as employment contracts, property ownership, family relationships, or school enrolment, anything that shows you have strong reasons to return after your visit.
+This can include evidence such as employment contracts, property ownership, family relationships, or school enrollment – anything that shows you have strong reasons to return after your visit.
 The stronger these ties, the more likely your B1 Visa will be approved.

 When You Should Clearly Say You Need a B1 Visa